Skip to main content

 After clicking Finish, a confirmation screen appears: SSO is now enabled.
 Users can now log in to Culture Amp using SSO.
 Click Return to settings to go back to your Authentication settings.

-Managing your SSO
+Managing your SAML/SSO

 Editing your configuration